Avestan alphabet: Ligatures

-U+200C ZERO WIDTH NON-JOINER can be used to prevent ligatures if desired.

-For example, compare 𐬱𐬀 (U+10B31 10B00) with 𐬱𐬀 (U+10B31 200C 10B00).

 Fossey lists 16 ligatures, but most are formed by the interaction of swash tails.

+In Unicode, U+200C ZERO WIDTH NON-JOINER can be placed between letters to prevent ligatures being formed.

 Numerals

 Numerals are in the Faulmann chart (see picture), near the bottom.

 Punctuation

 Words and the end of the first part of a compound are separated by a dot (in a variety of vertical positions).
 Beyond that, punctuation is weak or non-existent in the manuscripts, and in the 1880s Karl Friedrich Geldner had to devise one for standardized transcription.
 In his system, which he developed based on what he could find, a triangle of three dots serves as a colon, a semicolon, an end of sentence or end of section; which is determined by the size of the dots and whether there is one dot above and two below, or two above and one below.
 Two above and one below signify—in ascending order of "dot" size—colon, semicolon, end of sentence or end of section.